The tree of happiness flowers and fruits most abundantly for the creative man

 (below) A portrait of Sir Redvers Buller, who at the time was on the staff of Lieutenant-General Sir Richard Evelyn Wood.
 He was to make a return to Natal during the earlier stages of the 2nd Anglo-Boer War.

 O’Neil’s Cottage was built in 1870 by its previous owner Peter A. Hayward de Barry.
 The De Barry family (of Irish origin) resided in the Newcastle District for many decades.
-Richard Astley Bannatyne de Barry owned the farm ‘Newton’ on the Incandu River and also farmed near Botha’s Pass on the border with the Orange Free State.
-De Barry’s wife Bessy named the cottage ‘Rosedale’ in a typically English-fashion.
-Constructed of local and well-shaped stone, the corners of the walls are built of a lighter well-dressed stone and of a larger size as was common in contructions at this time.
-The outer courses are of dressed stone, while the inner courses are of rough stone assembled with ‘daga’ (ant hill mud) and then plastered.
+Richard Astley Bannatyne de Barry owned the farm ‘Newton’ on the Incandu/ Ncandu River and also farmed near Botha’s Pass on the border with the Orange Free State.
+De Barry’s wife Bessy named the cottage ‘Rosedale’ in a typically British-fashion.
+Constructed of local and shaped stone, the corners of the walls are built of a lighter well-dressed stone and is of a larger size as was common in constructions at the time.
+The outer courses are of dressed stone, while the inner courses are of rough stone assembled with ‘daga’ (ant hill mud) and then plastered over.
 It is possible that the stone came from the small quarry that is situated on the southern slopes of Majuba Mountain.
 The dwelling is located on the saddle between Inkwelo and Majuba Mountains, on a sloping plot.
-Constructed in the form of a cross, the dwelling consisted of a front parlour with two adjoining and apposing rooms with wooden floors, and a kitchen and passage at the rear, with solid floors.
+Constructed in the form of a cross, the structure consists of a parlour with two adjoining and apposing rooms with wooden floors.
+A kitchen and passage is positioned to the rear of the abode with solid floors.

 The Parlour has a fireplace and a chimney of brick.
 The kitchen has its own fireplace and chimney at the rear of the building.
 The De Barry’s had a cross motif built into the facing pediment of lighter stone, giving the front aspect something of the look of a small country church.
-A stoep is located on the front of the building with a sloping lean-to-roof and a wooden picket surround.
-Six stones stairs lead to the stoep, although these are not the original stairs from 1881 which were more rustic.
+A stoep is located to the front of the building with a sloping lean-to roof and surrounded by a wooden picket-like balustrade.
+Six stone stairs lead to the stoep, although these are not the original stairs from 1881 which were of a more rustic nature.
 From an 1881 illustration, it is apparent that the dwelling was initially thatched, although from the time of the 2nd Anglo-Boer War it was roofed in corrugated iron.
 The cottage was surrounded by a dry-stone wall to protect the garden and orchard from straying animals.

 And this is where I want to introduce you to Richard Charles O’Neil, whose cottage gained eternal fame, but not necessarily himself.
-I don’t believe anyone would want to be eclipsed by their dwelling, and so I want to write something about Richard and his family, who lived at the farm ‘Stonewall’ at the time of the Battle of Majuba with his wife and extended family.
-In subsequent years to the battle, just about everyone who drifted through Newcastle on their way to the Transvaal, stopped over to visit the mount, and many knocked on the O’Neil’s door for advice and succour.
+I don’t believe anyone would want to be eclipsed by their dwelling, and so I want to write something about Richard and his family, who lived at the farm ‘Stonewall’ at the time of the Battle of Majuba.
+In subsequent years to the battle, just about everyone who drifted through Newcastle on their way to the Transvaal, stopped over to visit the mount.
+Many knocked on the O’Neil’s door for advice and succour.
 What he felt about all these visitors tramping over his paddocks and wandering through his orchard we can only guess at.
-Richard appears in several photographs taken of his house by tourists, so had some awareness of his personal connection to the battle, cottage and farm.
+Richard appears in several photographs taken of his house by tourists, so he had some awareness of his personal connection to the battle, cottage and farm.

 Richard Charles O’Neil (junior) must have returned to the Cape for he married a Dutch woman (Elizabetha Maria Crause) in 1848 in Uitenhage when he was 22 years old.
 All their children were baptised between 1848 and 1867 at Uitenhage in the Cape.
 In 1878 he finally settled on the small farm ‘Stonewall’ at the foot of Mount Majuba.

 It is evident that the O’Neil family in their journey across the face of South Africa had gradually ‘Afrikaanised’ themselves.
-Both older sons had married Cape Dutch women and John James O’Neil’s descendants accounted themselves to be Boers and burghers of the Republics.
+Both older sons had married Cape-Dutch women and John James O’Neil’s descendants accounted themselves to be Boers and Burghers of the Republics.
 Like many South African families, dual ancestry is not uncommon, with some families assimilating to one culture or the other, and often reverting again.
 Most families simply remain a combination of both, embodying aspects of both.
-I write this for it is recorded that a Roman Catholic priest from Pietermaritzburg visited Richard Charles O’Neil (senior) in 1864/1865 at his farm ‘Belfast’ when he was 90 years old.
+I write this for it is recorded that a Roman Catholic priest from Pietermaritzburg visited Richard Charles O’Neil (senior) in 1864/1865 at his farm ‘Belfast’ when Richard was 90 years old.
 The priest Fr.
 Justin Barret related how happy the old couple were to receive him, for they had not seen a priest in over 20 years.
-This (like his surname) would indicate that the O’Neil’s had come from a Catholic background back in Ireland.
+This (like his surname) would indicate that the O’Neil’s had come from a Roman Catholic background back in Ireland.
+What his strictly Calvinistic in-laws and community made of this is anyone’s guess.
 However, Fr.
 Barret was most dismayed to see the conditions that old Richard and his wife were living in.
 Evidently they were residing in a hut which was in a broken-down condition and open to the elements, while only yards away their son John James O’Neil resided in relative opulence in the farmstead.
-Several days after this visit, Richard senior died at ‘Belfast’ and no doubt his mortal remains lie buried on this farm.
+Several days after this visit, Richard senior died at ‘Belfast’ and no doubt his remains lie buried on this farm.
 John James O’Neil and his brother Morris Peter Quigley O’Neil sold up in Natal in the 1870’s and moved into the Transvaal near Lydenburg, leaving their brother Richard behind in Natal.

 Richard’s daughter Elizabeth Maria O’Neil married Daniel McDuling, who was also of Irish descent.
 Several McDuling’s are buried at ‘Stonewall’ in the small family graveyard behind O’Neil’s Cottage.
 Another daughter Gertruida Sophia O’Neil married into the Coenradie (Conradie) family and they too are represented in the graveyard.